krb5/krb5/doc/rst_source/krb_admins/database.rst

-In the future, we plan to migrate towards encrypting old keys in the master key instead of the history key, and implementing proper rollover support for stored old keys. - implemented in 1.8+
+In the future, we plan to migrate towards encrypting old keys in the master key instead of the history key, and implementing proper rollover support for stored old keys.

 .. _db_operations: